rax-incubate/gcp-image-processing-example-app/Readme.md

 ## Detect face data

-Similar to the syntax service, this service uses the NLP API to extract entities from the extracted text.
-Entities are similar to syntax but instead of the entire parts of speech, this extracts specific entities like proper nouns, location and similar.
-The entity type, salience score and the metadata for entities for all text is then passed to a pub/sub topic for data recording.
+We use the Vision API for this purpose.
+Unlike the previous one, this receives the event from GCS and processes the image in GCS.
+There are quite a few things we can do with Vision API.
+For example, you can detect faces using user defined labels like a person's name.
+In this example, we are sticking to the Google generated label data such "Gesture" or "Organ" or "Cartoon".

   * Update `env.yaml` with the right values.
 Leave DEBUGX to 1 for additional logging.
 View the env.yaml to make sure this formatted correctly.
     ```
-    cd $CALVIN_REPO/detect-faces
+    cd $GCP_IMAGE_APP/detect-faces
-    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"calvin-data-writer\"\nDEBUGX: \"1\"" > env.yaml
+    echo -e "PROJECT_ID: \"$PROJECT_ID\"\nPROJECT_NO: \"$PROJECT_NUMBER\"\nTOPIC_ID: \"images-data-writer\"\nDEBUGX: \"1\"" > env.yaml
     cat env.yaml
     ```
       * Sample env.yaml
       ```
       PROJECT_ID: "calvin-h314"
       PROJECT_NO: "476719929030"
-      TOPIC_ID: "calvin-data-writer"
+      TOPIC_ID: "images-data-writer"
       DEBUGX: "1"
       ```